stevelorenz/build-vnf/fastio_user/README.md

 DPDK should be configured properly before running tests and examples.
 Detailed setup guide can be found in the DPDK's official [quick start setup guide](https://doc.dpdk.org/guides/linux_gsg/quick_start.html).
 FastIO User's tests and examples use a run.sh script with AF_PACKET driver configured for the device.
 No device binding is required.
-The hugepages can be created by running `./util/setup_hugepage.sh`.
+The hugepages can be created by running `sudo ./util/setup_hugepage.sh`.
 By default, 1GB hugepages is allocated.

-- Run tests in the development container with:
+- Run tests in the development container (without interaction) with:

     ```bash
     $ cd ./util/
-    $ ./run_dev_container
+    # Run development container in interactive mode
-    $ make clean && make lib && make test
+    $ ./run_dev_container.py run_test
     ```

 ## Documentation ##